arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ## Conclusion

-In this application note, we have learned how to communicate two Opta™ using Modbus RTU protocol to exchange data and build a simple tank-level monitoring system using its I/O ports.
-We also have learned how to use the Arduino Cloud features to have an on-demand trigger and monitor the actual tank-level information through a dashboard that allows the monitoring and control in real-time of the whole system.
+In this application note, we have learned how to set up the communication between two Opta™ devices using the Modbus RTU protocol, to exchange data and to build a simple tank-level monitoring system using its I/O ports.
+We have also learned how to use the Arduino Cloud features to have an on-demand trigger and to monitor the actual tank-level information through a dashboard that allows monitoring and controlling in real-time the whole system.

 ### Next Steps